 L E N S E S:

 I bring 5 lenses to all weddings and use them all at almost every wedding.
 The only lens that sometimes doesn’t get used is the 135mm, and I’ll explain why below.
 To give you an idea of how much each lens is used, I went through a few recent weddings and figured out the percentages.
 From all photos I deliver, on average, here are the percentage taken with each lens:

 35mm – 15-20%

 85mm – 10% (sometimes 20%)

 135mm – 10% (sometimes 0%)

 Obviously every wedding is different and these numbers are an average from lots of variability.
 But overall, I think they demonstrate my general lens patterns.
 Here are some more detailed explanations of each lens and when I use them.

 I’ve started using this lens a LOT lately, and I’m loving it.
+It probably stays on one of my cameras for most of the day at a wedding.
 It really allows me to get a wide scene with lots of things happening, without it feeling too overwhelming.
 It gives the feel of actually being there, because of how wide it is and how much it encompasses.
-I’ve loved the “snapshotty” feel I get from it, and since I got this lens, I’ve used my 35mm a lot less.
+I’ve loved the documentary feel I get from it, and since I got this lens, I’ve used my 35mm a lot less.
 It’s not in the photo above since I recently purchased it.

 Before I got the 24mm, I used my 35mm for almost 50% of all images taken at weddings.
 I still LOVE it, but I use it a little less now.
 I love it for the ceremony and details, I use it to establish setting and mood with shots from far away.
 For couple portraits I use it for the shots that feel intimate and close, when the 24mm is just too wide and distorting.
 For the reception, I use it for all my dance floor shots with a flash.